Guide

 18 themes live under Settings → Appearance → Theme: nine light Pastel Drift themes (Lavender, Sage, Mint, Rose, Orchid, etc.) and nine dark Iron Drift themes (Charcoal, Pine, Walnut, Teal, Burgundy, Plum, etc.).

 Each is a complete palette: accent, background gradient, text tiers, surface colours.
 Switching is instant and doesn't reload anything.
 The status bar matches the theme automatically.
+Your chosen theme persists per device; the app doesn't auto-follow system dark mode.

 Extras